 How will the pacers handle to aid stations?

 Most of the pacers will simply slow down for the group to all get some fluids.
 The slower pace groups may walk thru the aid stations.
-The pacers will make all last minute instructions on there group at the starting line.
+The pacers will give last minute instructions to their group at the starting line.

 Who are the pacers?

 The MidWest Pacers are comprised of locally talented runners who have been carefully chosen based on there recent success in marathons.
 Let them guide you to the finish line on race morning.

 What should I do after the race?